yuja/jj/docs/contributing.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+The project unfortunately has a shortage of reviewers (a common problem in open-source projects).
+To maximize the chances of getting a timely review, do what you can to provide reviewers (and other future readers) with the necessary context.
+For example, if you're adding a new feature, explain why that feature is useful, how it works from the user's point of view, how it's designed, and what the limitations of your design are.
+If you have considered other designs, it may be useful to mention them.
+Another way of speeding up reviews is to review others' PRs so the maintainers don't need to spend as much time on them.

 When you address comments on a PR, don't make the changes in a commit on top (as is typical on GitHub).
 Instead, please make the changes in the appropriate commit.
 You can do that by creating a new commit on top of the initial commit